-- Diet and nutrition DNA testing companies sometimes try to upsell supplements (Vitagene) or personalized recipes (GenoPalate) on top of the reports.
-These add-ons could help you stay on the right nutritional track, but you’ll have to pay for it.
+Vitagene upsells supplements which are delivered to your door each month.
+GenoPalate also offers personalized recipes on top of your report.
+While these add-ons could help you stay on the right nutritional track, you’ll have to pay for them.

 How Do Our Top Picks Compete On Price?